-Championship Rings: Emery High School and Emery High School organizations will not contribute funding for the purchase of championship rings, and/or other symbolic purchases chasing such items on their own.
+Championship Rings: Emery High School and Emery High School organizations will not contribute funding for the purchase of championship rings, and/or other symbolic purchases for either teams or individuals that win state or national championships, nor will the school administrator approve any fundraisers with the sole purpose of raising money to buy such symbolic items.
+The school and organizations, however, will not prohibit individual winners of state or national championships from purchasing such items on their own.

 Directory Information- The following information relating to students has been declared "directory information" and may be made public: a) name, address, and telephone listing; b) birth date; c) major field of study; d) participation in officially recognized activities and sports; e) weight, height, and grade level of members of athletic teams; and f) degrees and awards received.
-Parents or students (18 years of age or older) who do not want the information to be made public must make a formal request in writing to the school state or national championships from purwill not prohibit individual winners of principal within 30 days after the student enters school each year.
+Parents or students (18 years of age or older) who do not want the information to be made public must make a formal request in writing to the school principal within 30 days after the student enters school each year.
 This corresponds with federal law.